redox-os/rfcs/text/0000-mem-fdtbl.md

 One alternative to allow _invisible_ internal relibc fds, is to simply use two file tables, or use another level of indirection for the POSIX file table.
 Compared to the suggested approach, those would however be less efficient, and would suffer from increased complexity, in managing resource limits, and process API impls.

+A viable alternative would be to keep the file table structure as is (or perhaps use a radix tree), and simply use an indirect file table.
+Such an approach would both add additional layers of indirection, even more so if a generic radix tree is used rather than a global table.
+This is thus a tradeoff between TLB and cache usage.
+In the best case, translating between file descriptor and description will require only one (say 4 KiB or 2 MiB) TLB entry, whereas a tree walk would affect multiple regular cache lines.
+Nevertheless, making these conclusions about performance is likely premature though, as benchmarks are necessary.

 # Unresolved questions
 [unresolved]: #unresolved-questions